Last Updated on January 24, 2023 by The Filtery

 What Exactly Is Epsom Salt, Anyway?

-Better known as Epsom salt, hydrated magnesium sulfate was first discovered in 1618 by a local farmer in England.
+Hydrated magnesium sulfate (better known as Epsom salt) is said to have been discovered in 1618 by a local farmer in England.
 It was found in a bitter saline spring in ‘Epsom common’ England—hence the name!
+(It was likely used by people before that, but this is the first recorded account, anyway.)

 Because of its colorless crystals and the fact that it easily dissolves in water, Epsom salt closely resembles table salt.
 It’s not the same thing, however.
 Where table salt is a combination of sodium and chlorine, Epsom salt is a mineral compound that can be broken down into magnesium and sulfate.
 (So please don’t start pouring table salt into your bath!)